-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 As of December 31, 2011, the Company had approximately \$312,000 in unused lines of credit available to it, including the Credit Facility, and unused lines of credit available to LFB of approximately \$91,000 (at December 31, 2011 exchange rates) and Edgewater of \$65,000.
 In addition, LFB has access to the Eurosystem Covered Bond Purchase Program of the Banque de France.